 - (i) The STC Application for Accreditation Survey will be forwarded to sites prior to the end of the calendar year, for completion and return to the STC by I February.
 The site should notify the STC of the preferred day/s of the week for the accreditation visit to take place, along with any dates that are not suitable.
 In the event that the site does not provide this information, the STC will nominate two dates for the visit that the site can choose from. - (ii) Sites will be on a rotating schedule of accreditation once every five years.
 The survey for re-accreditation will be forwarded to the site by the College at the end of the fourth year of accreditation.
 This will permit the site visit to be made in the fifth year of accreditation.
 Ideally, the final report and decision will be made by the STC by July, prior to trainee recruitment for the subsequent year. - (iii) The yearly schedule of visits will be organised by the Chair of the STC in conjunction with the Lead in Accreditation.
 Each accreditation team will comprise two members, one of whom must be a member of the STC.
-In general, each team will comprise one interstate member and one member from the same state (but not network) as the site being surveyed.
-The accreditation team will be constituted by the Chair of the STC and

-Lead in Accreditation.
+No team members can be employed by the site being surveyed.
+The accreditation team will be constituted by the Chair of the STC and Lead in Accreditation.
 Accreditation team members should declare any conflict of interest.